The Bay of Fires is a short drive from the town of St Helens on the North East coast of Tasmania.

 Start at the southern end of Skeleton Bay to Skeleton Rock then on to Grants Point and for serious walkers further on to Dora Point.
 A shorter less strenuous walk is just before the Binalong Bay beach at Grants Lagoon.
 Most of these places are ideal for walking, swimming, fishing, sailing and waterskiing and kayaking.

 Book a tour on Paul Frater’s Botanical and Scenic walks.
 03 6372 5186 (Member of Break O’Day Regional Tourism Association).

-Moresco is a restaurant at Binalong Bay.
-It is open from breakfast to dinner every day in the summer and Wednesday to Sunday in the autumn and winter months.
-The setting is stunning, directly across from the sea where it is often possible to eat and frequently catch sight of dolphins.
+Lichen Restaurant – 0363 768086 (Bookings Recommended) is a restaurant facing the Binalong Bay beach.
+It is open from breakfast to dinner every day in the summer and Tuesday to Sunday in the autumn and winter months.
+The setting is stunning, where it is often possible to catch sight of dolphins.

 More about St Helens